1. Agriculture accounts for about 80% of total U.S. water consumption, almost all due to irrigation.

 Konikow, L. F., (2013).
 Groundwater depletion in the United States (1900− 2008), U.S. Geological Survey, No. 2013-5079.

-Konikow, L. F., & Bredehoeft, J.D.
+Konikow, L. F. & Bredehoeft, J.D.
 (2020) Groundwater Resource Development: Effects and Sustainability, Groundwater Project, Guelph, Ontario, Canada, 2020, pp. 14-17.

 Konikow, L. F. (2015).
 Long-term groundwater depletion in the United States.
 Ground Water, 53(1), 2–9, p.
 2. [“Groundwater depletion can have a number of detrimental effects.
 These include reduced well yields, increased pumping costs, needs to drill deeper wells, irreversible land subsidence, reduced base flow to springs, streams, and other surface water bodies, and loss of wetlands.
 Depletion effects can, in turn, lead to land-use changes.
 Reduced groundwater discharge can damage aquatic ecosystems.”]

-As the USDA explains, “Irrigation allows for agricultural production in arid regions where precipitation is insufficient to meet crop water requirements.”[1]
+Irrigation allows for agricultural production in dry regions where precipitation is insufficient to meet crop water requirements.[1]
 These areas are more likely to be water stressed.[2]

 Hrozencik, R. Aaron and Marcel Aillery (2021).
 Trends in U.S. Irrigated Agriculture: Increasing Resilience Under Water Supply Scarcity, USDA Economic Research Service, EIB-229, Abstract.